 With Wall Of Sound now celebrating their 21st Anniversary with a compilation entitled ‘Walls Have Ears - 21 Years Of Wall Of Sound’ featuring the label’s highlights and previously unreleased BBC sessions, label impresario Mark Jones chatted to The Electricity Club.
 Continue Reading ›

 Am not going to lie… the last PSB’s last long player 'Elysium' pretty much sent me to sleep!
-It was a mid-paced, almost (dying) swansong of an album that felt bereft of energy and spark and seemed a world away from the classic electronic pop songs that had helped define the act.
+It was a mid-paced, almost (dying) swansong of an album that felt bereft of energy and spark.

 Thankfully, this time around on 'Electric', Neil and Chris have taken note of some of the negative feedback surrounding that album, drafted in Stuart Price as producer and have blown away the cobwebs to produce what could be seen as a Yang to the Yin of 'Elysium'.
 Continue Reading ›